-The board of Trustees is happy that the Academies finances are healthy and the third year as an Academy has been a success.
-A budget for the following financial year has been set without the use of any of the Academies generous surplus.
+The board of Trustees is happy that the Academy's finances are healthy and the fourth year as an Academy has been a success.
+The in-year surplus of £163k has been made.
+Before actuarial gains of £271k and other in-year pension deficit movements of (£154k), the academy made an operating surplus of £46k.
+This is very close to the initial budget surplus of £40k.
+A budget for the following financial year has been set without the use of any of the Academy's generous surplus.
 The Trustees have kept up to date with its financial policies and procedures covering all financial activity of the Academy.
-The Academies principal source of funding comes from the Education and Skills Funding Agency (ESFA) in the form of the General Annual Grant (GAG).
+The Academy's principal source of funding comes from the Education and Skills Funding Agency (ESFA) in the form of the General Annual Grant (GAG).
 Other Income from the ESFA such as Pupil Premium, Infant Free School Meals and the Education Services Grant (ESG) also help significantly to contribute to the overall income the Academy receives.
-Just over 77% of the Academies expenditure is used on staffing resources to ensure the best possible staff are employed and retained to meet the Trustees objective to advance the education of the children enrolled at the Academy.
+Just over 76% of the Academy's expenditure is used on staffing resources to ensure the best possible staff are employed and retained to meet the Trustees objective to advance the education of the children enrolled at the Academy.
 Other expenditure is used to ensure the working environment for stakeholders is maintained and developed to get the best learning potential, where people feel happy and safe.

-The trusts policy is to keep a level of reserves that accounts for in year cashflow variations and any potential unexpected expenditure, although the academies insurance is likely to cover most of these incidents.
-Any reserve above the agreed level is to be spent in the best, agreed way to enhance the trusts objective for the children at the Academy in the year the additional reserves relate to.
-With regards to investment, at present it is the Trusts policy that the Academy will not make any investments.
-This is to be regularly reviewed but will not change without the trusts agreement.
+The Academy Trust's policy is to keep a level of reserves that accounts for in year cashflow variations and any potential unexpected expenditure, although the academy's insurance is likely to cover most of these incidents.
+Any reserve above the agreed level is to be spent in the best, agreed way to enhance the Academy Trust's objective for the children at the Academy in the year the additional reserves relate to.
+With regards to investment, at present it is the Academy Trust's policy that the Academy will not make any investments so any surplus is currently held as cash.
+This is to be regularly reviewed but will not change without the Academy Trust's agreement.
 The Academy inherited a Local Government Pension Scheme (LGPS) deficit on conversion.
-In year this deficit has reduced from £1.5 million to £1.4 million.
-Overall combined restricted and unrestricted funds have increased from £168k to £177k.
+In year this deficit has reduced from £1.44 million to £1.33 million.